alisawuffles/academic-kickstart-old/content/project/deepbach/index.md

 # slides: example
 ---

 A major limitation of music generation systems for a specific domain is finite training data.
+Consider generating Bach chorales, Chopin nocturnes, or Beatles hits.
+Training data in this case is limited to the compositions during the real composer's lifetime.
+Researchers commonly approach this problem by artificially augmenting the dataset with synthetic data, a technique known as _dataset augmentation_.
+In the musical domain, a natural and easy way is by transposing examples in all keys, which loses information specific to the original key.
+Another technique is to extract many short segments from each piece, which loses long-term coherence.

-Researchers have augmented data with techniques such as transposition, which loses compositional information specific to its original key, or by extracting multiple short segments from each piece, which loses long-term coherence.
-We propose an alternative method which augments a dataset limited in training examples by using an existing model’s generated output weighted by a hand-crafted score function, to feed back as new training data to update the model.
+We propose an alternative method for data augmentation, which we call _augmentative generation_.
+Essentially we generate music, filter it by a hand-crafted score function, and feed it back as new training data to update the model.
 We try this method with DeepBach, a model trained to generate chorales in the style of Bach, a task where gold data is inherently limited to the 389 chorales Bach wrote in his lifetime.
-While this is a large output for a single composer, it is not enough for training deep models.
 Our hypothesis is that training on high-quality generated output is more useful than training on simple transformations of the same music.

-This is very much a work in progress and we hope to use our class project as an opportunity to be extra creative, so please let us know if you have any thoughts or suggestions!
+## Proposed method
+### DeepBach
+### Score function
+#### Notes
+#### Rhythm
+#### Interval
+#### Parallel errors
+#### Other errors

+## Experiments
+### Model details
+### Data

+## Results